Yasinmohamedtp/Monday-Coffee-Project/README.md

 ## Key Questions
 1. **Coffee Consumers Count**
    How many people in each city are estimated to consume coffee, given that 25% of the population does?
+2. **Total Revenue from Coffee Sales**
+   What is the total revenue generated from coffee sales across all cities in the last quarter of 2023?